|

 the area and cattle production remained the principal

 income of the people.
+Cattle were driven

 to Indianola and Port Lavaca, where they were